taishi-i/awesome-ChatGPT-repositories/README.md

  * [reflexion-human-eval](https://github.com/noahshinn024/reflexion-human-eval) - reflection-based gpt-4 agent is state-of-the-art on code geniteratively refines code, shifting “accuracy bottleneck” from correct code gen to correct test genhumaneval accuracy:-reflexion-based gpt-4 88% -gpt-4 67.0%-codet 65.8%-palm 26.2%code:
  * [gptchat-telegram](https://github.com/m1guelpf/gptchat-telegram) - ✨ got tired of opening the gptchat website every time, so i made a telegram bot.if you want one too, i made it extremely easy to set up (you only need to run a single command! 😯).check out the repo 👇
  * [Twitter-Comment-Bot](https://github.com/sojinsamuel/twitter-comment-bot) - A bot that comments on tweets containing a specified keyword.
 The bot uses the OpenAI API to generate comments and the Twitter API to post them.
 It is designed to run continuously, with a fixed delay between each comment.
+ * [codemancer](https://github.com/0xmmo/codemancer) - AI coding assistant in your command line.
  * [ChatGPT-CodeReview](https://github.com/anc95/chatgpt-codereview) - 🐥 A code review bot powered by ChatGPT
+ * [KeepChatGPT](https://github.com/xcanwin/keepchatgpt) - 让我们在使用ChatGPT过程中更高效、更顺畅，完美解决ChatGPT网络错误，不再频繁地刷新网页，足足省去10个多余的步骤。还可以取消后台监管审计。解决了这几类报错: (1) NetworkError when attempting to fetch resource.
+(2) Something went wrong.
+If this issue persists please contact us through our help center at help.openai.com.
+(3) This content may violate our content policy.
+(4) Conversation not found.
  * [chatbot-ui](https://github.com/mckaywrigley/chatbot-ui) - An open source ChatGPT UI.
  * [gpt4-pdf-chatbot-langchain](https://github.com/mayooear/gpt4-pdf-chatbot-langchain) - GPT4 & LangChain Chatbot for large PDF docs
  * [chat-with-gpt](https://github.com/cogentapps/chat-with-gpt) - An open-source ChatGPT app with a voice